SDanton/UnityHelpers/README.md

 # UnityHelpers
-Bunch of addons, scripts, etc to make Unity just a bit easier to use.
+Soon to be a bunch of addons, scripts, etc to make Unity just a bit easier to use.

 # Edge Joiner